“I feel trapped in my marriage but can’t leave because I don’t want to rock the boat. What do I do?”

 They carry the financial and emotional load.

-The stay-at-home partner becomes increasingly centred around the children and starts to lose their identity, purpose, and so on.
+The stay-at-home partner becomes increasingly centered around the children and starts to lose their identity, purpose, and so on.

 Slowly, the romantic connection fades.